liam2/liam2/doc/usersguide/source/processes.rst

                             logit_regr(0.0, align='al_p_mmkt_m.csv'),
                             logit_regr(0.0, align='al_p_mmkt_f.csv')),
                          False)"
+        - avg_age_males_to_couple: "grpavg(age, filter=to_couple and MALE)"
         - difficult_match: "if(to_couple and FEMALE,
-                               abs(age - grpavg(age, filter=to_couple and MALE)),
+                               abs(age - avg_age_males_to_couple),
                                nan)"
-        - inwork: "(workstate > 0) and (workstate <5)"
+        - work: "(workstate > 0) and (workstate <5)"
         - partner_id: "if(to_couple,
                           matching(set1filter=FEMALE, set2filter=MALE,
+                                   orderby=difficult_match,
                                    score='- 0.4893 * other.age
                                           + 0.0131 * other.age ** 2
                                           - 0.0001 * other.age ** 3
                                           + 0.0467 * (other.age - age)
                                           - 0.0189 * (other.age - age) ** 2
                                           + 0.0003 * (other.age - age) ** 3
-                                          - 0.9087 * (other.inwork and not inwork)
+                                          - 0.9087 * (other.work and not work)
-                                          - 1.3286 * (not other.inwork and inwork)
+                                          - 1.3286 * (not other.work and work)
-                                          - 0.6549 * (other.inwork and inwork)',
+                                          - 0.6549 * (other.work and work)'),
-                                   orderby=difficult_match),
                           partner_id)"
         - coupled: "to_couple and (partner_id != -1)"
         - newhousehold: "new('household', filter=coupled and FEMALE,
                              start_period=period,
-                             region_id=choice([0, 1, 2, 3], [0.1, 0.2, 0.3, 0.4]) )"
+                             region_id=choice([0, 1, 2, 3],
+                                              [0.1, 0.2, 0.3, 0.4]) )"
-        - hh_id: "if(coupled,
+        - household_id: "if(coupled,
-                     if(MALE, ps.newhousehold, newhousehold),
+                            if(MALE, partner.newhousehold, newhousehold),
-                     hh_id)"
+                            household_id)"

 The code above shows an application.
 First of all, individuals eligible for marriage are all those between 18 and 90 who are not a part of a couple; the actual decision who is eligible is left to the alignment process.
 Next, for every women eligible to coupling, the variable *difficult_match* is the difference between her age and the average age of men eligible for coupling.

-In a third step, a matching variable is simulated for each combination of man and woman eligible for coupling.
-This variable depends on the difference in age, the work status of the potential partners, and the difference in levels of education.
+In a third step, for each eligible woman in turn (following the order set by *difficult_match*), all eligited men are assigned a score and the man with the best score is matched with that woman.
+This score depends on his age, his difference in age with the woman and the the work status of the potential partners.
-Using this information, and following the order set by *difficult_match*, potential partners are coupled to become actual partners.

 In a next step, a new household is created for women who have just become a part of a couple.
-The household number of their new male partners then is set equal to their new household number.
+Their household number, as well as their new partners is then updated to reflect their new household.

 Output
 ======

 LIAM 2 produces simulation output in three ways.
 First of all, by default, the simulated datasets are stored in hdf5 format.
 These can be accessed at the end of the run.
 You can use several tools to inspect the data.

 You can display information during the simulation using *show* or *groupby*.
 You can *dump* data to csv-file for further study.

 If you run LIAM 2 in interactive mode, you can type in output functions in the console to inspect the data.

 .. index::  show